-Vivillon is the Generation 6 Pokemon answer to Butterfree from Generation 1.
-While the Scale Pokemon has a nice design, with twenty different wing patterns to collect from around the Kalos region, it also is a fairly good Pokemon during your X and Y adventures.
+Vivillon was Generation 6 Pokemon’s answer to Butterfree from Generation 1.
+While the Scale Pokemon has a nice design, with twenty different wing patterns to collect from around the Kalos region, it also was a fairly good Pokemon during the X and Y adventures.
 Having considerably better speed than Butterfree, as well as a chance to enjoy the Compound Eyes ability, Vivillon seemed a strong choice to be a mid-tier contender in competitive Pokemon.

-> This lovely butterfly Pokemon only enjoys Pokedex entries during Generation 6 games, those being X, Y, Alpha Sapphire, and Omega Ruby.
+This lovely butterfly Pokemon only enjoys Pokedex entries during Generation 6 games, those being X, Y, Alpha Sapphire, and Omega Ruby.
 From these entries we can derive several important aspects of Vivillon lore.
 First, Vivillon’s wing patterns are affected by the climate and topography of their habitat.
 We also learn that Vivillon sheds colorful scales as they fly, and that they actually live all over the Pokemon world, although we only saw them in Generation 6 and only saw them in Alola when transferred to Sun and Moon / Ultra Sun and Moon through the Pokemon Bank app.

 Vivillon enjoys one of the most situational and head-scratching exclusive moves in Pokemon called Powder.
 This attack really doesn’t do very much, except damage a Pokemon for attempting to use a Fire-type move.
 If a Pokemon affected by Powder attempts to use a Fire-type move, it instead loses 25 percent of its HP and can’t use the move, still consuming the PP in the process.
 Since Powder only lasts for one turn, you have to predict the move correctly for it to even be useful.